UNIVERSE-DAO/UNIVERSE/docs/ARCHITECTURE.md

 <br>

-### ARCHITECTURE – SYSTEMS <a name="architecture-overview"></a>
+### ARCHITECTURE – SYSTEMS

-This document outlines the key infrastructure components and the governance phases that guide UNIVERSE’s path toward full decentralization, privacy preservation, and user sovereignty.
+Overview of the modules and governance structure that compose UNIVERSE.

 | **Module**           | **Identifier**         | **Description**                                                                 |